De La Rue

 Caroline Agnes

-My main interest is to document the descendants of Thomas and Tabitha De La Rue, of Leicestershire and Surrey, England, who arrived at Point Henry, Port Phillip District, NSW (now Victoria), Australia on 28 Jun 1849.
-They arrived with eight children as assisted migrants on the Caroline Agnes, after departing London, 24 Feb 1849, and settled in Geelong, Vic.
+My main interest is to document the descendants of Thomas and Tabitha (née Edwards) De La Rue, of Leicestershire and Surrey, England, who arrived at Point Henry, Port Phillip District, NSW (now part of Geelong, Victoria), Australia on 28 Jun 1849.
+They arrived with eight children as assisted migrants on the Caroline Agnes (570t, Master J. Alexander), after departing London, 24 Feb 1849, and settled at Germantown (now Grovedale, a suburb of Geelong), Vic.
 Two more children were born in Australia after they arrived.
 Thomas was my great-great-grandfather, and was born in Linghton, Leicestershire on 5 Dec 1808.
+The children born in England were christened in Camberwell and Walworth in Surrey, so it seems that the family were living there for a few years before they left.
 I have records of over 2,000 descendants (including spouses) of Thomas and Tabitha.

 Other De La Rue families of interest include: